Regulations on project funding

 Chapter 4 Applicants and submission of applications

-2 Two or more applicants are eligible if they are needed to achieve the targets set for the planned project.
+2 Several applicants are eligible if they are needed to achieve the targets set for the planned project.
 In the case of two or more applicants, one person must be designated as the applicant engaging in correspondence with the SNSF.

 3 Each applicant must meet the eligibility requirements for the submission of applications pursuant to these Regulations and the Funding Regulations, and each is personally responsible for the project.